PointerToNextPole/my-learning-note/CS知识杂谈.md

 Side effects play an important role in the design and analysis of programming languages.
 The degree to which side effects are used depends on the programming paradigm.
 For example, imperative programming（命令式编程） is commonly used to produce side effects, to update a system's state.
 By contrast, declarative programming is commonly used to report on the state of system, without side effects.

 <font color=dodgerBlue>**Functional programming aims to minimize or eliminate side effects**</font>. <font color=fuchsia>The lack of side effects makes it easier to do formal verification of a program</font>.
-The functional language *Haskell* eliminates side effects such as I/O and other stateful computations by replacing them with [monadic](https://en.wikipedia.org/wiki/Monad_(functional_programming)) actions. <mark>Functional languages such as *Standard ML*, *Scheme* and *Scala* do not restrict side effects, but it is customary for programmers to avoid them</mark>.
+The functional language *Haskell* eliminates side effects such as I/O and other stateful computations by replacing them with [monadic](https://en.wikipedia.org/wiki/Monad_(functional_programming)) actions. <font color=lightSeaGreen>Functional languages such as *Standard ML*, *Scheme* and *Scala* do not restrict side effects, but it is customary for programmers to avoid them</font>.

 摘自：[wikipedia - Side effect (computer science)](https://en.wikipedia.org/wiki/Side_effect_(computer_science))